swaymm7/Open-Source-Prompt-Library/README.md

 This repository is organized into topical folders containing specialized prompts:

-* **Templates/PRD/**: Templates for creating comprehensive Product Requirements Documents through guided questioning.
+* **PRD**: Templates for creating comprehensive Product Requirements Documents through guided questioning.
-* **Templates/MVP/**: Templates for developing structured Minimum Viable Product plans that align with product vision.
+* **MVP**: Templates for developing structured Minimum Viable Product plans that align with product vision.
-* **Templates/Ultra-Lean-MVP/**: Streamlined templates focused on rapidly defining core MVP build specifications.
+* **Ultra-Lean-MVP**: Template focused on rapidly defining core MVP build specifications.
-* **Templates/Testing/**: Templates for creating thorough test plans for software quality assurance.
+* **Testing**: Templates for creating thorough test plans for software quality assurance.

 ## How to Use